gap-packages/unitlib/README.md

 long-time computation.
 The group  created  with  UnitLib will  have the same properties and attributes as the one computed with LAGUNA.

-The current version  of UnitLib  contains normalized  unit groups  V(KG)  for all p-groups of order less than 243.
+The current distribution of UnitLib contains normalized unit groups V(KG) for all p-groups of order less than 243.
+The data for groups of order 243 is available as an optional download.

-Libraries  of  normalized  unit groups  of groups  of all  orders  not  larger than 243, except for the order 128, are available in any operating system.

-The library for  groups  of order 128  was compressed using gzip program and, therefore,  will be available  only  in  UNIX-type systems  (including  UNIX- installation in Mac OS X and Cygwin installation in Windows).

 The UnitLib package is redistributed with GAP,  but is not loaded by default.
 Therefore, to use UnitLib, first you need to load it as follows: